-Note the summary column, which provides an average of the values in the progress column.
+Note the summary column at the bottom, which provides an average of the values in the progress column.

-We can use progress columns for many different types of data and they perhaps lend themselves best to test scores where they can quickly calculate the differences between two sets of results.
-Our example table now has two columns of standardised scores from a maths test taken in the spring term last year and at the end of the autumn term in the current year.
+We can use progress columns for many different types of data and they, perhaps, lend themselves best to test scores where they can quickly calculate the differences between two sets of results.
+Our example table now has two columns of standardised scores from a reading test taken in the autumn term and summer term in the current year.
 We can use a progress column to calculate the change in score between these two points.

 In this example, expected progress is set to -5-5 (i.e. between -5 and +5).
 Any change within that range will be colour coded green; and change outside of that range will be blue (if positive) and red (if negative).